AdaCore/training_material/courses/fundamentals_of_ada/labs/135_visibility.lab.rst

 * Requirements

-   - Create a types package for calculating speed in miles per hour

-      + At least two different distance measurements (e.g. feet, kilometers)
-      + At least two different time measurements (e.g. seconds, minutes)
-      + Overloaded operators and/or primitives to handle calculations

-   - Create a types child package for converting distance, time, and mph into a string

-      + Use :code:`Ada.Text_IO.Float_IO` package to convert floating point to string
-      + Create visible global objects to set **Exp** and **Aft** parameters for :code:`Put`
+   - Create two types packages for two different shapes.
+Each package should have the following components:

+      + :ada:`Number_of_Sides` - indicates how many sides in the shape
+      + :ada:`Side_T` - numeric value for length
+      + :ada:`Shape_T` - array of :ada:`Side_T` elements whose length is :ada:`Number_of_Sides`

-   - Create a main program to enter distance and time and then print speed value
+   - Create a main program that will

+      + Create an object of each :ada:`Shape_T`
+      + Set the values for each element in :ada:`Shape_T`
+      + Add all the elements in each object and print the total

 * Hints

-   - :code:`use` to get full visibility to `Ada.Text_IO`
-   - :code:`use type` to get access to calculations

-      + :code:` use all type` if calculations are primitives

-   - :code:`renames` to make using **Exp** and **Aft** easier
+   - There are multiple ways to resolve this!

 ----------------------------------------
 Visibility Lab Solution - Types